 The Difference Between a Logo and a Brand

 You might be wondering where the logo and other visual elements of your brand fit.
 Logos, web design, color choices, and more are your brand’s identity—the visual elements that distinguish your business in your clients’ minds.
+This helps your law firm branding stand out above the pack.

 Illustrating the Difference Between Brand and Brand Identity